Skip Navigation

 • Type: Combined bascule and suspension bridge

-Named after nearby London Tower, the Tower Bridge is a popular London landmark stretching across the River Thames.
+Named after the nearby Tower of London, Tower Bridge is a popular London landmark stretching across the River Thames.
 The bridge's design is notable for its combination of a central bascule bridge (to allow for river traffic) with suspension bridges on either side.
 It has a distinctive Victorian Gothic style that is instantly recognisable and was intended to echo the London Tower.

 Top